Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_engineering_intro_azure.md

 ### Fabric lakehouse

-[Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/) can be used as the lakehouse layer in an Ensono Stacks data platform.
+[Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/) can be used as the lakehouse layer in an Ensono Stacks Data Platform.
 Fabric provides an all-in-one analytics experience, with a range of tools for data analysts, data engineers and data scientists.
 It also closely integrates with Power BI.
-Full details on getting a Fabric lakehouse up and running with your Ensono Stacks data platform are in the [getting started](../getting_started/fabric_deployment_guide.md) section.
+Full details on getting a Fabric lakehouse up and running with your Ensono Stacks Data Platform are in the [getting started](../getting_started/fabric_deployment_guide.md) section.

 ## Stacks Data utilities